grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/08 Tags and Groups.md

 </CodeGroup>

+Groups do the following tasks internally:

-Your test results will be grouped based on your group names for easy visualization.
-Each execution of the supplied `group()` function also emits a `group_duration` [metric](/using-k6/metrics) that contains the total time it took to execute that group function.
-This, combined with the metric tags described below, enables very flexible performance monitoring of different groups in your test suite.
+- For each `group()` function, k6 emits a [group_duration metric](/using-k6/metrics) that contains the total time to execute the group function.

+- When a taggable resource: checks, requests, or custom metrics runs within a group, k6 will set the tag `group` with the current group name.
+Read more about it in [Tags](/using-k6/tags-and-groups#tags).

+Both options, the `group_duration` metric and `group tagging`, could help you analyze and visualize better the results of more complex tests.
+Check out how they work in your [k6 result output](/integrations#result-store-and-visualization).

 **Discouraged use cases**

-Be aware that wrapping each individual request within a group might add boilerplate code and be unnecessary.
+Wrapping each individual request within a group might add boilerplate code and be unnecessary.

 <CodeGroup labels={["group-antipattern.js"]} lineNumbers={[true]}>